Introduction to HDFS

 EditLogs: It stores all the current changes made to the file system along with the file, block, and data node on which the file block is stored.

-Slave/Data NodeData node stores the data in the form of blocks of files.
+The data node stores the data in the form of blocks of files.
 All the read-write operations on files are performed on the data nodes and managed by the name node.
 All the data nodes send a heartbeat message to the name node to indicate their health.
-The default interval for that is set to 3 seconds, but it can be modified according to the need.
+The default interval for that is 3 seconds, but it can be modifiable according to the need.

 Give below are the basic HDFS commands: